Differences Between DEA and Diego Architectures

 The SSH package enables developers to log into containers and access running application instances, a functionality that did not exist pre-Diego.

 denyrules that governed outbound traffic from all Warden containers running on the same DEA node.
 Newer releases use container-specific Application Security Groups (ASGs) to restrict traffic at a more granular level.
-Cloud Foundry recommends using ASGs exclusively, but when a pre-Diego deployment defined both Warden rules and ASGs, they were evaluated in a strict priority order.
+PWS recommends using ASGs exclusively, but when a pre-Diego deployment defined both Warden rules and ASGs, they were evaluated in a strict priority order.

 - Security Groups: The rules described by the Default Staging set, the Default Running set, and all security groups bound to the space.